 The park is big and resourceful, but the area allowed for visitors is noisy and has a lot of people.
 So watching wildlife is a bit challenging – you have to make your way out of the crowds and hope animals will show up!

 You don’t need a guide to visit the park, but you’ll benefit from it, as their eyes are well trained and they have “inside information” about where animals appear.

 Take your time on the beautiful beaches and be aware of monkeys.
 They can steal your food or other that looks like it!
 They are smart and fast, believe me!
 A monkey stole a pack of cookies from my hand, climbed the tree and took them out as if it was a human!
 Amazing!

 I stayed at the Waterfront Hotel Verde Mar – an old and needing remodeling; average comfort and a refreshing pool.
 But great location: on the beach and walking distance from the park.
 I recommend you to go 1 hour after opening – you’ll have plenty of time to visit and avoid the crowds!

 - Soda Sanches – a typical local restaurant with very tasty food, good vibes, located in the “downtown” – don’t miss it!

-- La Cantina – a more sophisticated restaurant, with nice environment, good music, and good food – we’d recommend it for dinner.
+- La Cantina – a more sophisticated restaurant, with nice environment, good music, and good food – I’d recommend it for dinner.

-- We also found by luck a sophisticated marina with nice restaurants and stores – try the ice cream at Amorosi Gelateria.
+- I also found by luck a sophisticated marina with nice restaurants and stores – try the ice cream at Amorosi Gelateria.

-We enjoyed a lot these days, but the truth was: we were ahead of our timed plan, as we didn’t stay in some beaches we planned.
-So we headed south, embracing the beauty of the unexpected – the true magic of traveling.
+I enjoyed it a lot these days, but the truth was: I was ahead of our timed plan, as I didn’t stay in some beaches I planned.
+So I headed south, embracing the beauty of the unexpected – the true magic of traveling.